 Any disciplinary action will be in accordance with the Student Code of Conduct.
-The district is not responsible for any damaged, lost, or stolen electronic device.
+The district is not responsible for damaged, lost, or stolen electronic devices.

-Instructional Use of Personal Telecommunications and Other Electronic Devices
+Instructional Use of Personal Electronic Devices

-In some cases, students may find it beneficial or might be encouraged to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
-Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional use.
+In some cases, students may find it beneficial or might be encouraged to use personal electronic devices for instructional purposes while on campus.
+Students must obtain prior approval before using personal electronic devices for instructional use.
 Students must also sign a user agreement that contains applicable rules for use (separate from this handbook).
 When students are not using the devices for approved instructional purposes, all devices must be turned off during the instructional day.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.